Women's Super League Golden Boot

 The Women's Super League Golden Boot is an annual association football award presented to the leading goalscorer in Women's Super League (WSL).
 The award is sponsored by Barclays.
+Khadija Shaw, the most recent winner, has won the award for the third consecutive season, after scoring 21 goals in the 2025–26 season.

-The most recent winners are Khadija Shaw and Alessia Russo who both scored 12 goals in the 2024–25 season.
-Vivianne Miedema, Khadija Shaw and Sam Kerr are the only players to win the Golden Boot multiple times having won it twice.
-Rachel Daly for Aston Villa in the 2022–23 season, and Miedema for Arsenal in the 2018–19 season, hold the record for the most goals in a season with 22.
+The record for the most goals in a season is 22 held by Rachel Daly for Aston Villa in the 2022–23 season, and Vivianne Miedema for Arsenal in the 2018–19 season.
+Miedema and Sam Kerr are the only players to have won the Golden Boot twice.